Girgias/php-rfcs/container-offset-behaviour.md

 The only extension that properly implements all this complexity is SimpleXML and uses it to support auto-vivification of XML elements.

+#### General handler requirements and pitfalls

-One additional requirement all overridden dimension handlers need to follow is to forward calls to userland methods if a child class implements `ArrayAccess`.
+For classes that are not final, all overridden dimension handlers must forward calls to the userland methods if a child class implements `ArrayAccess`.
 If not, the child class's ArrayAccess methods are never called.
 Such bugs have existed in ext/dom.
 (TODO Fix and link)